chef-boneyard/chef-rfc/attributes-next.md

     As a Ohai Plugin Developer,
     I want to be able to add ohai attributes without clobbering someone's cookbook attributes.

+    As a Chef Support Person,
+    We see normal attribute persistence cause consistent user confusion.

+    As a Chef Support Person,
+    We see array merging (sometimes) to cause consistent user confusion, with most users being surprised by merging behavior.

+    As a Chef Support Person,
+    We see consistent user confusion over what the point of force_default is.

+    As a Chef Developer,
+    I've never seen anyone user o understand the role/environment precedence order swap between default and override.

 ## Overall Design

 Migration Strategy: